Creating a beautiful resume to apply for a job takes a lot of time and effort. That is something we all know very well.

 As mentioned earlier, the ability to skim Your resume is very important in a six-second resume scan.
 So always choose a standard resume format that is free of heavy graphics.

 Write section headers in a way that is easy to understand.
 Minimize the blocks of text and paragraphs and present your achievements concisely with bullet points.
 Then your hiring manager can skim read the resume and easily point out your important information.

 06. Use numbers as much as possible

 When you list your achievements, make them easy to understand with what you did and the result you got using quantified results.
-Numbers will always stand out on a resume and can capture the attention of a recruiter easily.
+On a résumé, numbers will always stand out and can quickly catch a recruiter’s attention.

 07. Pick an easy-to-read font

 Remember, do not use fonts on your resume as you wish.
 Because some fonts are not compatible with resumes at all.
 So make it a habit to use one of the recommended resume fonts every time you craft a resume.
 When selecting a resume font, always try to find a scannable and not distracting font.

 Here are some appropriate font choices you could use on your resume.